 We do not support conditions like these, which is why we are not featuring Pinnawala Elephant Orphanage and similar institutions on our website.
 The projects we offer are verified by our team and by our volunteers to give you an amazing, ethical volunteering experience.

 🌏 Best Places to Volunteer with Elephants in Sri Lanka

-Depending on whether you want to work with wild elephants in a protected area or with captive animals in a Sri Lankan sanctuary or orphanage you will be stationed in different parts of the country.
+Depending on whether you want to work with wild elephants in a protected area or with captive animals in a sanctuary or an elephant orphanage in Sri Lanka you will be stationed in different parts of the country.

 Volunteering with wild elephants will lead you to the deep, green jungles of Wasgamuwa National Park in the central provinces.
 The park is one of the most biodiverse protected areas in the country and home to large herds of Sri Lankan elephants.
 Despite a healthy elephant population, Wasgamuwa National Park is home to an abundance of wildlife such as monkeys, water buffaloes, leopards, sloth bears, and hundreds of different bird species.

 If you decide to spend your volunteer time helping a mahout care for a retired or disabled elephant, you will either be located in Ambalangoda or in Kegalle.
 Ambalangoda is a quiet coastal town with golden sand beaches that also runs a turtle conservation project.
 Kegalle is a bigger town tucked between Sri Lanka's central highlands and southwestern plains.
 It is a bit busier with tourists as it is close to the Pinnawala Elephant Orphanage (where you won’t volunteer!).

 Any of these places will be a great starting point for you to discover this amazing country and its charming locals!